International Wire Transfer Fees & How to Avoid Them in 2026

 You’ll be able to check out the options for your specific payment by comparing some providers and banks - to give you a feel, in our comparison earlier, the cheapest option for sending 1,000 CAD to the US was Wise.

 If you’d prefer to use a bank, you’d get the best value if you sent with RBC.
-Compare your options carefully, looking at transfer fees and exchange rats, and how much the recipient will get in the end.
+Compare your options carefully, looking at transfer fees and exchange rates, and how much the recipient will get in the end.

-If you are sending large amount of money, making sure you get the best possible exchange rate and lowest fees is crucial.
-If you’d like to learn more about sending high amount transfers abroad, this guide is for you: Best ways to send large amounts of money abroad
+If you are sending a large amount of money, making sure you get the best possible exchange rate and lowest fees is crucial.
+If you’d like to learn more about sending high amount transfers abroad, this guide is for you: Best ways to send large amounts of money abroad 💸

 SWIFT transfer fees calculator